• Skip to primary navigation

 Companion planting can attract pollinators.
 Flowers nestled among crops lure in bees, butterflies, and other pollinators, boosting the overall productivity of your garden.

-The key to unlocking the power of companion planting lies in understanding the unique benefits each plant brings.
+Understanding each plant’s unique benefits is the key to unlocking the power of companion planting for tomatoes and your entire garden.
 It’s not haphazard; it’s strategic.
 Our connection to the earth and our gardens is profound.
-Through companion planting, we not only cultivate plants but also a healthier ecosystem.
+Through companion planting, we cultivate plants and a healthier ecosystem.
 By embracing these living relationships, we take a step closer to gardening in harmony with nature.

 Best Companion Plants for Tomatoes